jeffgennari/lg24devsecops/README.md

 tests.

 #### GitHub Actions
-If you would like to try a different pipeline, GitHub Actions is configured for manual builds. in the directory `.github/workflows/manual.yml`.
-This pipeline is run manually by pressing `Actions > Run Workflow` from the repository settings.
+Travis CI's free plan may still require you to enter personal information. Ïf you would like to try a different pipeline, GitHub Actions is configured for this project.
+GitHub Actions are composed of *apps* that you can find in a marketplace (https://github.com/marketplace).
+You compose these apps in the YML file within the `.github/workflows/` directory.
+You can set a number of different triggers for GitHub Actions, such as on commit.
+For this project manual build are configured. using the file: `.github/workflows/manual.yml`.
+This pipeline is run  by pressing `Actions > Run Workflow` from the repository page.
 You should inspect the `manual.yml` file because it has a number of dependencies that must be satisfied.
 In particular, SonarCloud you to set a SONAR_TOKEN for the project.
-To set this token, do the following
+To set this token, do the following:
     * In your GitHub repository, go to `Settings > Secrets > Actions` and create a new secret with the following details:
     * In the Name field, enter SONAR_TOKEN
-    * in the Value field, enter the hash that Jeff provides.
+    * in the Value field, enter the hash that Jeff provides via the meeting chat.

 When you run the workflow, you will see the SonarCloud analysis in SonarCloud (e.g. https://sonarcloud.io/summary/overall?id=jgennari-2023-devsecops-example).
 Simiarlly, you will see the Coveralls report in the Coveralls website (e.g. https://coveralls.io/github/jeffgennari/lg23devsecops).
 The specific URLs may change to reflect your account.